KyleMayes/vulkanalia/tutorial/book/src/swapchain/recreation.md

 }
 ```

-We'll move the cleanup code of all objects that are recreated as part of a swap chain refresh from `App::destroy` to `App::destroy_swapchain`:
+We'll move the cleanup code of all objects that are recreated as part of a swapchain refresh from `App::destroy` to `App::destroy_swapchain`:

 ```rust,noplaypen
 fn destroy(&mut self) {